bougou/sail/README.md

 A `Product` can be simple and small with just several components, or can be big and complex with hunderds of components.

-When you have to manage and operate a product, you should prepare the product operation code.
+When you are responsible for managing and operating a software product, you should prepare the ***product operation code***.
 The operation code of a product is not the functional code that written by product developers.
-It is code that direct the operators to how to install and manage the product.
+It is code that direct the operators to install and manage the product.

 ### Target